emese-meder/BubbleSort/README.md

 Consists of a class called BinaryTreeImpl that implements the BinaryTree interface to sort an array of ints by first puting them into a binary tree and then going through the tree to sort them, and a class called Node that sets up the methods and variables needed for building the binaryTree structure.
 Ascendign + descending.

-### Main
+### ManualTests

-A Main class that uses the above methods for a couple of example cases.
+A class that uses the above methods for a couple of example cases I have used to manually test them while I was working on it.